pauliacomi/pyGAPS/docs/manual/adsorbate.rst

     33

-For all the adsorbate methods, see the reference
+For all the adsorbate methods, see the :ref:`reference<adsorbate-ref>`

 .. _adsorbate-manual-manage: